Cecil1999/Portfilio/README.md

 - Created using Ruby 3.4.5.
 (Will test older Ruby Versions)
 - Rails-8.0.2.1
 - TailwindCSS ^4.0.0
-- See Gemfile for complete list of dependencies.
+- See Gemfile for complete list of Ruby dependencies.